mcarroll8/ISPIPab/ReadMe.md

 <h3>Usage for ISPIPab Hierarchical Clustering: </h3>

+ISPIPab predictions should be performed first, prior to clustering.

+<h3> Requirements: </h3>

+* Python 3.7
+* ISPIPab bin_frame output file, which contains per-residue epitope probability score for ISPIPab as well as individual classifiers.

+* Cutoff file (part of the initial ISPIPab prediciton input, listing the cutoff value for each antigen)
+* PDB files for antigens of interest (to obtain coordinate data)

 -INPUT:
-Follow guidance in lines 19-31 to provide input paths for ISPIPab results, cutoff file, PDB files, and desired output clustering directory
+Follow guidance in lines 19-31 of ISPIPab_clustering_script.py to provide necessary paths and directories for the script to find the ISPIPab prediction output, cutoff file, PDB files, and desired directory to output the hierarchical clustering results

 -OUTPUT:

+A dendrogram will be displayed that may be saved.

+A local directory will be created to host the clustering results.
+A sub-directory will be created for each predictor of interest that the clustering is performed on.

-Folder entitled with name of the predictor of interest will contain a sub-folder entitled by PDB ID containing ISPIPab predicted epitopal residues, coordinates of each atom that comprise predicted residues, and geometric center of each predicted residue.
+This first subdirectory will contain a second subdirectory with the name of each antigen of interest that was clustering is performed on.
+This subdirectory will contain a list of the predicted residues as well as coordinate data and geometric center data for each of the predicted residues.

-Kmeans_cluster folders will provide the predicted residues of each antigen belonging to clusters 1-5, as appplicable.
+The first subdirectory (entitled by predictor name) will also contain additional subdirectories entitled "hierarchical_cluster_X" (where X is 1,2,3,4,or 5).
+This will contain files entitled by the antigen name that list the specific residues that belong to cluster X.

-Summary results CSV will provide the number of predicted residues as well as the number of residues in clusters 1-5, respectively.
+The summary results CSV will provide the number of predicted residues as well as the total number of residues in each cluster, in ascending order.

 ---